 - Your authorized treating physician (ATP) directs your medical treatment.

-- The insurance company should pay for the medical treatment ordered by the ATP.
+- The insurance company should pay for the medical treatment ordered by the authorized treating physician.

-- The insurance company should also pay for medical testing ordered by the ATP.
+- The insurance company should also pay for medical testing ordered by the authorized treating physician.

 - Your authorized treating physician may refer you to other doctors for specialized care.
 The insurance company should also pay for those referrals.

-What if the insurance company does not have a valid reason for denying medical treatment?
+What if the insurance company does not have a valid reason for denying your medical treatment?

 If the treatment is ordered by the authorized treating physician, then the insurance company should probably pay for it.
-If they are not, then there are some things that can be done to get the treatment.
+If they are not, then there are some things that can be done to get the treatment approved

 Get the insurance adjuster on the phone

 Getting the adjuster or case manager on the phone can be hard.
-Many times you may just get voicemail.
-However, it can solve some medical treatment denials.
+Many times you may just get their voicemail when you call.
+You may also find that your calls and emails are not returned.

 Send a Form WC-205 to request approval

-The Georgia State Board of Workers’ Compensation created a form to make adjusters respond to request for approval.
-This form attempts to solve the problem of the adjuster not responding at all.
+The Georgia State Board of Workers’ Compensation created a form to make adjusters respond to request for approval of medical treatment.
+This form attempts to solve the problem of the adjuster not responding at all when the doctor’s office is trying to get the treatment approved

 The doctor’s office can send this form to the insurance company to request approval for treatment.
 The insurance company has a deadline of 5 business days to respond.
 If there is no response, the treatment should be automatically approved.